| Important note: Images and videos posted on this

 between Israel and West Germany.
 Years of talks continued until 1951, when Israel and West Germany came up with the first

+important deal between the two nations.
 In 1951, Israel was facing their hardest economic decline, which was reversed by the Luxembourg Treaty.
 In the fall of

 1951, Israel’s shortage of foreign currency became alarming.[35]
 Israel needed to trade with other